scala/docs.scala-lang/README.md

 ## Dependencies ##

 Jekyll is required.
 Follow the install instructions at the Jekyll [documentation site](http://jekyllrb.com/docs/installation/).
+Since this site is hosted on github pages, make sure you have [whatever version of Jekyll that github is running](https://help.github.com/articles/using-jekyll-with-pages#troubleshooting).
+As of the writing of this README, that is version >= 1.0.x.

 ## Building & Viewing ##